 - Bodyworks.
 Test the boundaries of the human body with a group of interactive stations.
 See how your mind plays tricks on you.
 Test your strength and flexibility.
 Discover how your eyes and ears process the sensory world around you.

 - IMAX.
-We had the pleasure of seeing ‘Pandas’ in 3D when we visited in the PACCAR IMAX Theater.
+We had the pleasure of seeing 'Pandas' in 3D when we visited in the PACCAR IMAX Theater.
 But, if you want to double the intensity of your experience, make sure to visit the Boeing Imax Experience which happens to almost double the screen size (the screen is 6 stories high!).
-Feel good about enjoying one of these experiences because proceeds from ticket sales support science education across Washington state.
+Feel good about enjoying here because proceeds from ticket sales support science education across Washington state.
 And, with added extras like happy hour bar specials and movie trivia nights, this is a not to miss opportunity.

 Kid Allergy Travel received sponsored admission to all three museums detailed here (The Museum of Flight, Museum of History and Industry, and Pacific Science Center), along with complimentary admission to see 'Pandas' 3D at the PACCAR IMAX Theater.
 Although this was part of a media visit, rest assured, the opinions provided in the post by Kid Allergy Travel remain our own.
 Photos by Kid Allergy Travel.